Cannabis investors have been waiting for a surge in marijuana stocks since the end of 2017. So far, they have gotten nothing but false starts.

 - Expenses: 0.73%, or $73 annually on a $10,000 investment

-The AdvisorShares Pure US Cannabis ETF (MSOS, $16.08) launched in September 2020.
-This fund stands out because of its U.S.-specific focus; it holds several multistate operators, such as Curaleaf and Cresco, the ETF's third- and fifth-largest holdings with weightings of 12.2% and 8.3%, respectively.
+The AdvisorShares Pure US Cannabis ETF (MSOS (opens in new tab), $10.58) launched in September 2020.
+This fund stands out because of its U.S.-specific focus; it holds several multistate operators, such as Curaleaf and Cresco, the ETF's second- and fifth-largest holdings with 16.9% and 8.1%, respectively.

 The portfolio is managed by Dan Ahrens, who also happens to be AdvisorShares' chief operating officer.
-Ahrens also manages two other ETFs: the AdvisorShares Vice ETF (VICE), a fund dedicated to vice investments such as alcohol, tobacco and cannabis; and the AdvisorShares Pure Cannabis ETF (YOLO), an actively-managed fund that invests in both domestic and foreign cannabis stocks.
+Ahrens also manages six other ETFs for AdvisorShares, including its most recent addition, the AdvisorShares MSOS 2x Daily ETF (MSOX (opens in new tab)), a fund designed to deliver twice the daily performance of the AdvisorShares Pure US Cannabis ETF.

 As pure-play, actively managed ETFs go, MSOS breaks the mold.

 "U.S. MSOs possess an unusual set of attributes for such an early-stage industry in that they have among the highest growth rates of any sector, are generating substantial increases in EBITDA dollars, but have balance sheets capable of sustaining capex and funding M&A that we expect to fuel growth for the next few years," say Needham analysts Matt McGinley and Chad Britnell.

 While 2022 hasn't been a good year for cannabis stocks or ETFs – MSOS is down about 50% for the year-to-date – the possible future passage of the Secure and Safe Enforcement (SAFE) Banking Act will be extremely positive for the struggling industry, and publicly traded marijuana stocks and ETFs such as MSOS.